-The rest of the Kingston Butter Factory Precinct Redevelopment Project is continuing as planned, including creating the city’s largest outdoor event space.
+This follows a decision by Council in August to no longer locate an innovation hub in the KBF buiding, but instead pursue other more viable options elsewhere in Logan.
+The rest of the KBF Cultural Precinct Redevelopment Project is continuing as planned, including creating the city’s largest outdoor event space.

-In the short term, Council will continue with plans for a much-needed general clean-up of the butter factory building.
+In the short term, Council is continuing a much-needed general clean-up of the butter factory building.
 Exploratory work has also identified a number of age-related issues that require specialist attention.
 The upgrade work was due to be undertaken regardless of the building’s use.